183rd Wing: Global War on Terrorism

-After the 11 September 2001, attack, the 170th FS increased its capability by obtaining AN/AAQ-28(V) LITENING targeting pods in October 2001.
-Training with the new pod started immediately and included some internal personnel as some were trained on use of the pod as well as training from the Wisconsin ANG.
+After the 11 September 2001, attack, the 170th Squadron increased its capability by obtaining AN/AAQ-28(V) LITENING targeting pods in October 2001.
+Training with the new pod started immediately and included some internal personnel as some were trained on use of the pod as well as training from the Wisconsin Air National Guard.
 The purpose of the training was to get ready for deployment in March 2002 for Operation Enduring Freedom.

-Starting in January 2002 the 170th FS deployed for two weeks to Tucson Air National Guard Base, Arizona for final training with the LITENING pod.
+Starting in January 2002 the 170th deployed for two weeks to Tucson Air National Guard Base, Arizona for final training with the LITENING pod.
 Initially the deployment in March 2002 was to be with two other ANG units but this changed due to Operation Noble Eagle air defense commitments.
-As a result, the 170th FS deployed by itself as the 170th Expeditionary Fighter Squadron (170 EFS).
+As a result, the 170th deployed by itself as the 170th Expeditionary Fighter Squadron (170 EFS).
 When the 170th EFS arrived it replaced the 18th EFS which was normally based at Eielson Air Force Base in Alaska.
 On top of duties over Afghanistan, the 170th FS also had to perform air interdiction missions over Iraq in support of Operation Southern Watch.

 In the very early morning on 17 April 2002 while on deployment in Afghanistan a pilot in a two-ship formation from the 170th FS mistakenly bombed a Canadian force which was practicing live firing of its weapons near Kandahar, Afghanistan.
 Four soldiers were killed and eight were injured.
 This tragedy dogged the 170th FS for years and a trial against the pilots began in Springfield.

 After more than two consecutive years deployed overseas the 170th FS participated in Operation Iraqi Freedom when they deployed to the region in October 2004.